Shushtar: History

 In the Elamite times Shushtar was known as Adamdun.
-In the Achaemenian times its name was Šurkutir.
+In the Achaemenid era its name was Šurkutir.
 According to tradition, Shushtar was founded by the legendary king Hushang after he built Susa (aka Shush), and the name "Shushtar" was a comparative form meaning "more beautiful than Shush".
 Josef Marquart also interpreted the name Shushtar as being derived from Shush, but with a slightly different meaning, with the suffix "-tar" indicating a direction.
 The Arabic name of the city, Tustar, is an adaptation of the Persian form Shushtar.

 Shushtar may be the "Sostra" mentioned by Pliny the Elder.
 It is also known in Syriac literature as a Nestorian bishopric.

-During the Sassanian era, it was an island city on the Karun river and selected to become the summer capital.
+During the Sasanian era, it was an island city on the Karun river and selected to become the summer capital.
 The river was channeled to form a moat around the city, while bridges and main gates into Shushtar were built to the east, west, and south.
 Several rivers nearby are conducive to the extension of agriculture; the cultivation of sugar cane, the main crop, dates back to 226.
-A system of subterranean channels called Ghanats, which connected the river to the private reservoirs of houses and buildings, supplied water for domestic use and irrigation, as well as to store and supply water during times of war when the main gates were closed.
+A system of subterranean channels called Qanats, which connected the river to the private reservoirs of houses and buildings, supplied water for domestic use and irrigation, as well as to store and supply water during times of war when the main gates were closed.
 Traces of these ghanats can still be found in the crypts of some houses.

 Under the caliphate, Shushtar was the capital of one of the seven kuwar (sub-provinces) that made up Khuzestan.
 Its kurah likely encompassed the eastern edge of the northern Khuzestan plain.
-Today, this area is inhabited by semi-nomadic people, and only lightly - which possibly explains why al-Maqdisi wrote that he "[knew] no towns" that were dependencies of Shushtar.
+Today, this area is inhabited by semi-nomadic people, and only lightly — which possibly explains why al-Maqdisi wrote that he "[knew] no towns" that were dependencies of Shushtar.